Coko Beach Grand National Wins

 A month later, another big race victory came, this time in graded company.
 In February 2021, Coko Beach won a Grade Two novice chase at Navan, again recording a winning distance of four lengths, this time, he was strongly fancied and was sent off as the 5/4 favourite.

-With plenty of racing left in him, those connected with Coko Beach will be hoping that he can add further to these two big wins, with plenty more in the future.
+With plenty of racing left in him, those connected with Coko Beach will be hoping that he can add further to these big wins, with plenty more in the future.

-Grand National 2023
+Grand National Attempts

 Having done so well on the Aintree course in December 2023 in the Beecher Handicap Chase over 3 miles and 2 furlongs and then winning in the cross country chase in Punchestown in February 2024, Coko Beach will have most certainly shown Gordon Elliot that he is a stayer and has strength and power over distance.
 That familiarity with Aintree and its associated successes with a solid second place were the right recipe to give him another go in 2024.

-That said, It must be remembered that jockey Harry Cobden did pull him up at fence 29 in 2023,which suggests that extra distance could just be too much of an ask.
+He was carrying some big weights so jockey Jordan Gainford needed to really conserve his energy and ride tactically.
 He stayed midfield throughout with little to report at any of the early jumps.
-Towards the end of the race, three fences from the end, he was hampered by another in the front of the group and lost his place.
+Towards the end of the race, three fences from the end, he was hampered by another in the front of the group and lost his place, eventually finishing 11th.